Family seeks to sue Lebanon over dead father's captivity

 In a statement provided to The AP, an attorney for the agency, David Lin, said the Fakhourys’ position “that Lebanon or our client somehow waived sovereign immunity by seeking to strike baseless material from the complaint is baffling and wrong as a matter of law.”

-The lawyers representing the agency face a Wednesday deadline to respond to the Fakhoury’s request to sue.
+A judge pushed back a deadline for the lawyers representing the security agency to respond to the Fakhoury’s request to sue by Jan.
+26.

 Mary Ellen O’Connell, a professor at the Notre Dame Law School, said it may be challenging for a case to be brought against Lebanon, which is not designated a “state sponsor of terrorism.”